Getting started with Arista Community Labs

 Overview

-GitHub Codespaces can instantiate a fully configured development or lab environment hosted entirely on GitHub's cloud infrastructure with a simple click of a button, on any machine.
-Making the environments incredibly portable!
+GitHub Codespaces can instantiate a fully configured development or lab environment hosted on GitHub's cloud infrastructure with the click of a button.

-Docker in Docker in alignment with the Dev Container Specification makes this possible in Codespaces.
+Docker in Docker in alignment with the Dev Container Specification makes all of this possible with Codespaces.

 Costs